justinperkins/linky/README.md

 linky itself depends on a pure-PHP YAML parsing library called spyc and available here: http://code.google.com/p/spyc/ currently dependent on version 0.4.1

-the linky worker script is a ruby script that depends on the following gems: Net::SSH, Net:SFTP

 you'll need ruby in your environment to run the helper scripts, plus the following gems: net-ssh, net-sftp, hpricot

 some helper scripts are mac only but platform independent versions are encouraged if you want to write one